 Toxic Megacolon - Toxic megacolon is a serious complication that occurs when the large intestine rapidly widens and swells.
 When this happens, the colon is unable to expel gas or feces, and may eventually rupture as a result.

-Perforated Colon - Holes may form in the large intensive, usually as a result of toxic megacolon.
+Perforated Colon - Holes may form in the large intestine, usually as a result of toxic megacolon.
 However, this can also happen in cases where toxic megacolon is not present.